Blog

 How the Courts Calculate Reasonable Immediate Needs in Maintenance Pending Suit Cases

-If you have separated from your matrimonial partner and are waiting for your divorce proceedings to finalise, you can apply for interim financial support to help you get by during this period.
-This is called a Maintenance Pending Suit and involves…
+If you have separated from your matrimonial partner and are waiting for your divorce proceedings to finalise, you can apply for interim financial support.
+This support can help you get by during this period.
+What is a Maintenance Pending Suit?
+This…

 Covid: Pandemic pet boom prompts ‘pet-nup’ advice